Daniel Singer (journalist): Prelude to Revolution (1970)

 Prelude to Revolution: France in May 1968, first published by Hill and Wang in 1970, is an account of the student uprising and general strike that shook France and imperiled the Gaullist regime in the spring of 1968.
-Singer argues that the events of May '68, while not a revolution, even a failed one, had the potential to overturn a contradictory French society.
-However, he claims, they achieved no radical change because the genuine radicals on the non-Communist left had insufficient organisation and influence, while the supposedly radical Communist Party, with sufficient strength to force fundamental change in the crisis, was not actually interested in doing so.
-According to Percy Brazil, this is the work which established Singer as "a major political writer."
+Singer argues that the events of May 1968, while not a revolution, even a failed one, had the potential to overturn a contradictory French society.
+He argued that they achieved no radical change because the genuine radicals on the non-Communist left had insufficient organisation and influence, while the supposedly radical French Communist Party, with sufficient strength to force fundamental change in the crisis, was not actually interested in doing so.
+According to Percy Brazil, this is the work which established Singer as "a major political writer".
 The New Republic wrote of Prelude to Revolution that "if Marx had been living in Paris during May 1968, he might have written this book."

 The Road to Gdansk (1981)

 The Road to Gdansk, published by Monthly Review Press in 1981, is a collection of essays on Poland, the Soviet Union, and Solidarity.
-It was described by Foreign Affairs as "a sharp and stimulating analysis", though a review in Russian Review, while praising its discussion of the USSR, notes that "less than a third" of the book is devoted to "a rather superficial analysis" of events in Poland.
+It was described by Foreign Affairs as "a sharp and stimulating analysis".
+A review in Russian Review, while praising its discussion of the Soviet Union, observed that "less than a third" of the book is devoted to "a rather superficial analysis" of events in Poland.

 Is Socialism Doomed?
 (1988)

 Is Socialism Doomed?
 The Meaning of Mitterrand was published by Oxford University Press in 1988.
-The book dissects the phenomenon of François Mitterrand, who came into office as the first socialist president in French history with "the most radical program of any offered in the West by a prospective government in at least thirty years", but by the end of the 1980s had abandoned radicalism and turned the French Socialist Party back into a standard European social democratic party.
-Singer argued that the disappointment of Mitterrand for socialists demonstrated not that socialism is a futile project, but that Mitterrand had not really attempted it.
+The book dissects the phenomenon of Mitterrand, who came into office as the first socialist president in French history with "the most radical program of any offered in the West by a prospective government in at least thirty years" but by the end of the 1980s had abandoned radicalism and turned the French Socialist Party back into a standard European social democratic party.
+Singer argued that the disappointment of Mitterrand for socialists demonstrated not that socialism is a futile project but that Mitterrand had not really attempted it.